 The College has five residence halls, two for women and three for men.
-Ponce de Leon Hall, the central building on campus, houses approximately 480 women, with all freshman female students housed on the first three floors.
-At the FEC Tower complex, returning female students are housed in two of three towers with a combined capacity of approximately 190.
-The three men's residence halls are Lewis House, housing approximately 180 men; Cedar Hall, with a capacity of 104 men for freshman male students.
-The FEC Tower complex, approximately 88 spaces, is for returning male students.
+Ponce de Leon Hall, the central building on campus, houses approximately 461 women, with all freshman female students housed on the first three floors.
+At the FEC Tower complex, returning female and transfer female students are housed, along with some space on the third floor of Ponce Hall.
+The men's residence halls are Lewis House, housing approximately 180 men and Cedar Hall, with a capacity of 104 men for freshman male students.
+The FEC Tower complex, approximately 88 spaces, is for returning and transfer male students.
 All residence halls are card access security controlled and located within easy walking distance of other campus facilities including classrooms, faculty and administrative offices, the Library and the Dining Hall, Student Center and recreational facilities.